frankvegadelgado/varela/README.md

 - This algorithm provides an _approximation_ of the minimum vertex cover, trading accuracy for a polynomial runtime.
 - The practical runtime performance can often be significantly better than the worst-case theoretical bound, especially for sparse graphs.
-- This approach is suitable for large graphs where computing the _exact_ minimum vertex cover is computationally infeasible.
+- This approach is suitable for sparse and large graphs where computing the _exact_ minimum vertex cover is computationally infeasible.

 ---